ChainAgnostic/CAIPs/CAIPs/caip-25.md

 All properties of each object in `scopedProperties` MUST be interpreted by the respondent as proposals or declarations rather than as requirements.
 In addition to making additional properties of or metadata about the corresponding `sessionScopes` member explicit, they can also annotate, support, or extend the negotiation of scope proposals (e.g., providing connection information about unfamiliar scopes, or which accounts to expose to each).

-When there is an active session between the wallet and the caller for which the wallet assigned a `sessionId` in it's initial response, that same `sessionId` should be added to the `wallet_createSession` request to update the associated session.

 A fourth object, `sessionProperties`, is optional and its shape undefined.
 It is intended for metadata or additional information not bound to any specific authorization scope, but made "global" to the connection.